sphamba/smear-cursor.nvim/README.md

     -- Smear cursor when moving within line or to neighbor lines smear_between_neighbor_lines = true,

-    -- Use floating windows to display smears over wrapped lines or outside buffers.
-    -- May have performance issues with other plugins. use_floating_windows = true,

     -- Set to `true` if your font supports legacy computing symbols (block unicode symbols).
     -- Smears will blend better on all backgrounds. legacy_computing_symbols_support = false,